teach-afp/www/input/lecture2.md

 * What is the different between DSL and embedded DSL (or EDSL)?
 * A domain specific language can be provided as stand alone.
-  - You write a compiler/interpreter for the DSL and provide all the tools to program with it
+  - You write a compiler/interpreter for the DSL and provide all the tools to program with it.
 * In contrast, an embedded DSL is written in a host language.
   - It inherits the infrastructure (and programming language abstractions) of the host language.
-  - In this course, we use Haskell as the host language
+  - In this course, we use Haskell as the host language.
-  - We will leverage Haskell
+  - We will leverage Haskell's
     * powerful type system,
     * generic programming features,
     * and tools